lainchan/lainchan/README.md

 Contributing
 ------------
-You can contribute to vichan by:
+You can contribute to lainchan by:
 *	Developing patches/improvements/translations and using GitHub to submit pull requests
 *	Providing feedback and suggestions
 *	Writing/editing documentation